Issue Brief // Personal Liberty

 Psychedelic-Assisted Therapy Regulation

-Establishes a licensed framework for psychedelic-assisted treatment and therapy—including psilocybin—for veterans, PTSD sufferers, and others seeking breakthrough mental health options.
+Establishes a licensed framework for psychedelic-assisted treatment and therapy, including psilocybin, for veterans, PTSD patients, and others seeking emerging mental-health options.
 Passed the Senate by substitute in March 2026.

 Checking Georgia Legislature status...